HOMSAI-Smart-Home/HOMSAI-App/README.md

 - shared_preferences: used to provide a persistent store for simple data
 - flutter_native_splash: automatically generates iOS, Android, and Web-native code for customizing this native splash screen background color and splash image.
 - rive: used to handle .riv animation file.
+- formz: unified form representation in Dart.
+Formz aims to simplify form representation and validation in a generic way.
+- rxdart: RxDart extends the capabilities of Dart Streams and StreamControllers.
+- bloc: A dart package that helps implement the BLoC pattern.
+- flutter_bloc: Widgets that make it easy to integrate blocs and cubits into Flutter.
+Built to work with package:bloc.
+- equatable: Equatable overrides == and hashCode for you so you don't have to waste your time writing lots of boilerplate code.

 ## Linting